Harvard Summer Program in Nafplio and Crete, Greece (Data Science)

 An introduction to data science amidst the beauty of Greece

 The program, which is supported by the Harvard Center for Hellenic Studies in Greece, begins with a week-long orientation in Nafplio—the first capital of the modern Greek state—and Athens, the current capital.
 During this week, you will receive an immersive introduction to your coursework and to the culture, history, and society of Greece through scheduled activities and visits to local institutions and points of interest.
-You will then travel onward to Rethymno on the island of Crete for seven weeks of intensive coursework.
+You will then travel to Rethymno, on the island of Crete, for seven weeks of coursework and projects.
 Rethymno is home to the University of Crete School of Humanities and Social Sciences, as well as to the Institute for Mediterranean Studies, and has a vibrant academic community.
-Your coursework will be complemented by immersion in the local culture of Crete through activities and excursions to archeological, scientific, and other sites of interest, as well as exploration of the island’s extraordinary natural beauty.
+Your coursework will be complemented by immersion in the local culture of Crete through activities and excursions to archeological, scientific, and other sites of interest, as well as exploration of the island's extraordinary natural beauty.

 Prerequisite: one year of prior programming coursework and an introductory-level course in statistics.

 During your orientation week at the start of the program, you will participate in activities at the state-of-the-art facilities in the Harvard Center for Hellenic Studies in Nafplio, and will explore the renowned historical and cultural landmarks of Athens.
 During your seven weeks of study in Rethymno, Crete, you will attend classes at the hotel in which you will be staying.

 In Nafplio, you will stay at the well-equipped, recently renovated Park Hotel in the heart of the old town center and just a few minutes’ walk from the Harvard Center for Hellenic Studies, where orientation activities will be held.